tamhanepd/tamhanepd.github.io/_pages/about.md

 Hello!
 Welcome to my homepage.

-I'm a Postdoctoral researcher at the University of Alabama in Huntsville in Huntsville, Alabama.
-I obtained my PhD in Astronomy from the University of Waterloo in Canada.
-My research interests lie in the realm of AGN feedback, with a specific focus on radio-mechanical feedback in galaxy groups and clusters.
-I examine the impact of this feedback on central cluster galaxies, particularly its role in suppressing star formation, molecular gas formation and influencing galaxy evolution.
+I'm a Postdoctoral Researcher at the University of Alabama in Huntsville, where I study how active galactic nuclei (AGN) shape their environments.
+My work focuses on radio-mechanical feedback in galaxy groups and clusters, particularly how it influences central galaxies, from regulating star formation to shaping the molecular gas content and overall galaxy evolution.
+I earned my PhD in Astronomy from the University of Waterloo in Canada.

-In addition to my academic journey, I bring valuable industry experience as a data scientist at ZebraKet.
-This role has equipped me with practical skills in extracting meaningful insights from complex datasets and translating them into actionable solutions.
-My ability to analyze diverse information sources sets me apart as a versatile thinker with a holistic perspective.
+Beyond my research, I have experience as a data scientist at ZebraKet, which has broadened my analytical perspective across different domains.
+I'm fascinated by the rise of AI and actively explore its applications in science and other disciplines, particularly how these tools can enhance research methodologies and data analysis.

-In my free time, I enjoy speding time outdoors hiking, biking, indoor/outdoor rock climbing.
-I also enjoy nature and bird photography.
+In my free time, I enjoy spending time outdoors hiking, biking, playing volleyball and indoor/outdoor rock climbing.
+I'm also passionate about nature and bird photography.